pooyanjamshidi/pooyanjamshidi.github.io/index.md

 I am particularly interested in the theoretical foundations of Causal Representation Learning, Adversarial ML, AutoML, and Transfer Learning.
 In addition to theory, I am excited about Sustainable AI, ML for Systems, and Systems for ML.
 ```

 Before joining the faculty at the University of South Carolina, I was a postdoc in the [School of Computer Science](https://www.cs.cmu.edu/) at [Carnegie Mellon University](https://www.cmu.edu/) (USA), working with [Christian Kaestner](https://www.cs.cmu.edu/~ckaestne/), and, before that, I was a postdoc in the [Department of Computing](https://www.imperial.ac.uk/computing) at [Imperial College London](https://www.imperial.ac.uk/) (UK).
 I received my Ph.D. in Computer Science at [Dublin City University](https://www.dcu.ie/) (Ireland), and my advisor was [Claus Pahl](http://www.inf.unibz.it/~cpahl/).
-I received an M.S. degree (research-based) in Systems Engineering from [Amirkabir University of Technology](https://aut.ac.ir/en/) (Iran) in 2006, and my master's thesis was on symbolic reasoning and multi-objective optimizations for intelligent product design support systems under the supervision of [Saeed Mansour](https://scholar.google.com/citations?user=9fm4eAYAAAAJ&hl=en).
-I also received a B.S. in Math & Computer Science from the Amirkabir University of Technology in 2003.
+I received an M.S. degree (research-based) in Systems Engineering from [Amirkabir University of Technology](https://aut.ac.ir/en/) (Iran) in 2006, and my advisor was [Saeed Mansour](https://scholar.google.com/citations?user=9fm4eAYAAAAJ&hl=en).
+I also received a B.S. in Math & Computer Science from the [Amirkabir University of Technology](https://aut.ac.ir/en/) (Iran) in 2003.

 ### Important Links